-God called us to help our neighbor and love our neighbor.
-And if that neighbor is a homeless veteran, an abused child, or someone else, we must learn about their emotions, behavior and environments to help them.
-Through the Bachelor of Human Services with a concentration in behavioral health, you’ll study these elements that impact the people you connect to community resources.
+Through the Bachelor of Human Services with a concentration in behavioral health, you’ll study emotions, behavior, and environmental elements that impact the people you connect to community resources.
 You’ll learn to address your clients’ mental health, including addictions case management and treatment, developmental disabilities, and methods to meet their needs.
 You can complete this program at your own pace while getting the support of AU Academic Success Advisors, who check in with you as you’re selecting and taking classes while balancing your home and work.

 Behavioral Health Courses